ipfabric/docs/docs/support/techsupport.md

 !!! info

-    The techsupport file from the IP Fabric is one of many ways how you can share the discovered data with our support team and engineers.
+    The techsupport file from IP Fabric is one of many ways how you can share the discovered data with our support team and engineers.
 This quick tutorial demonstrates how to generate the file and share it with us.
 The techsupport file is encrypted.
 Only IP Fabric support staff is